Circles, yes or no?

 Why do we do circles?

-Because it’s a great exercise to counteract the natural asymmetry and to rebalance the horse.
-It’s a great exercise to prepare the inside hind leg to support the body and to take weight, in order to free the fragile front legs.
+It’s also a great exercise to prepare the inside hind leg to support the body and to take weight, in order to free the fragile front legs.

 Throughout the centuries, riding masters and riders have been dealing with the phenomenon of natural asymmetry and many wrote about the benefit of the lateral bending, which is the first of the six keys in Straightness Training.
 And the circle is the perfect exercise to create an equal lateral bend to both sides.